hasibulhasan1542/Obsidian/Science/40 BCS.md

 **Answer:**
 *   **Genetic Disease:** A disease or disorder caused by an abnormality in an individual's DNA.
 This can range from a small mutation in a single gene to the addition or subtraction of an entire chromosome.
 *   **Sickle Cell Anemia:** An inherited blood disorder caused by a mutation in the gene that codes for hemoglobin.
 This causes red blood cells to become rigid and sickle-shaped.
 These abnormal cells can block blood flow, causing severe pain, organ damage, and anemia.
 *   **Thalassemia:** A group of inherited blood disorders characterized by a reduced production of hemoglobin.
 This results in fewer and smaller red blood cells, leading to a lack of oxygen in the body (anemia) and symptoms like fatigue, weakness, and slow growth.
 Severe forms require regular blood transfusions.
+HBA1 and HBA2 are the culprit gene.

 ---